-When the test results come out positive, and your dog does not yet have any sypmtoms of heartworm disease, herbal treatment is an option you might consider.
-It may not be as good as slow kill treatment but it is a lot safer and less painful than the Immiticide injections.
-The potential benefit of this treatment, as with the slow kill ivermectin therapy, is that the heartworms do not die all at once.
-They will never create a potentially fatal blockage in your dog´s vascular system.
+When the test results come out positive, and your dog does not yet have any symptoms of heartworm disease, herbal treatment is an option you might consider.
+It may not be as good as slow-kill treatment, but it is a lot safer and less painful than the Immiticide injections.
+The potential benefit of this treatment, as with the slow-kill ivermectin therapy, is that the heartworms do not die all at once.
+They will never create a potentially fatal blockage in your dog's vascular system.

-1. Black walnut hull: One drop on the food once daily, for each ten pounds of body weight.
-One source suggested giving only one drop the first week, another drop the next week, etc. I read of one dose considerably higher (a full dropper full for an 85 pound dog) and the owner did not report side effects.
+- Black Walnut Hull: One drop on the food once daily, for every ten pounds of body weight.
+One source suggested giving only one drop the first week, another drop the next week, etc. I read of one dose considerably higher (a full dropper full for an 85-pound dog) and the owner did not report side effects.

 Coughing: The coughing may be due to the fluid in the lungs, a direct result of the heartworm infestation, or it might be a side effect of one of the herbal therapies.
 If you want to try an herbal therapy, yucca may be helpful.